COMMON QUESTIONS

 What happens at the Interview?

 The interview process is quite straight forward.
 You will be asked questions about why you have applied, what you will use any money for, topic specific questions and questions on anything mentioned in your application e.g interests outside of College.
-At the end you will be ask if you have any questions and told what happens next.
-The whole process should be viewed as a great experience and enjoyed.
+At the end you will be asked if you have any questions and told what happens next.
+The whole process should be viewed as a great experience and enjoyed and will last about 20 minutes.

 What subjects are Scholarships available for?